Standing for Shira:

 It is permitted for one to feed home and farm animals, food and drink, if they are dependent on him for their food.
-It is however forbidden to feed home and farm animals if they are not dependant on him for their food.
+It is however forbidden to feed home and farm animals if they are not dependent on him for their food.
 Thus it is forbidden to feed bees, or pigeons.
 It is forbidden to even simply place food in front of them.
 It goes without saying that it is forbidden to feed wild animals or birds.

-Shabbos Shira: Some are accustomed to place food in front of animals on Shabbos Shirah, [even if the animals are not dependant on people for their food].
-However based on above doing so is incorrect being that these animals are not dependant on people for their food.
+Shabbos Shira: Some are accustomed to place food in front of animals on Shabbos Shirah, [even if the animals are not dependent on people for their food].
+However based on above doing so is incorrect being that these animals are not dependent on people for their food.
 [Practically one is not do so, or even allow children above Chinuch to do so.
 Rather one who wants to honor the custom is to set up food for the animals from before Shabbos.
 Likewise one is to explain to children the importance of being merciful to animals.]

 Sefer Haminhagim p.
 31; Luach Kolel Chabad

 Shaareiy Halacha Uminhag 2/288; Ketzos Hashulchan 84 footnote 22 and glosses to volume 3 (p.74b)